acmestack/acmestack-website/content/en/about/index.md

 ### Join Us

-We welcome open source enthusiasts from all fields to join us.
+If you also love open source and hope to contribute to open source together, mail us and welcome to join us

 contactus#openingo.org